digitaltwinconsortium/ManufacturingOntologies/README.md

 6. Open the URL of the deployed Azure Web App service in a browser and fill in the two fields under Settings and click Apply.
 The Azure Event Hub connection string can be read for Azure IoT Hub under "Built-in Endpoints"->"Event Hub-compatible endpoint" in the Azure Portal.

-7. Connect the deployed Azure Data Explorer directly to the deployed IoT Hub by following the steps in the lower half of the article from [here](https://www.linkedin.com/pulse/using-azure-data-explorer-opc-ua-erich-barnstedt/).
-Then, import the Station nodeset file into your ADX instance, using the UA Cloud Nodeset Viewer tool also located in the Digital Twin Consortium's GitHub [here](https://github.com/digitaltwinconsortium/UANodesetWebViewer).
-Once you do that, you can e.g. calculate the OEE using the ADX queries found [here](https://github.com/digitaltwinconsortium/ManufacturingDTDLOntologies/tree/main/ADXQueries).
+7. Set up the [Data History](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-data-history) feature in the Azure Digital Twins service to historize your contextualized OPC UA data to Azure Data Explorer deployed in this solution.
+You can find the wizard to set this up in the Azure Digital Twins service configuration in the Azure portal.

 ### Manual Installation Instructions